Wrongful Death Claims in Employment - New Mexico

 Is a Personal Representative for wrongful death claim the same as for probate?

 No. A Personal Representative is not required to proceed pursuant to the Probate Code and the Probate Code.
-The Wrongful Death Statue in New Mexico governs the appointment of a Personal Representative.
-(NMSA ?
-41-2-3 ).
-In fact, many times (but always) the administrator of the estate under the Probate Code may be a different person than the Personal Representative under the New Mexico Wrongful Death Act.
+The Wrongful Death Statue in New Mexico governs the appointment of a Personal Representative. *NMSA ?
+41-2-3).
+In fact, many times (but not always) the administrator of the estate under the Probate Code may be a different person than the Personal Representative under the New Mexico Wrongful Death Act.

 What is the purpose of a Personal Representative in a Wrongful Death Action?